Harding University: Student-run media

+LGBTQ media

-In 2011 a group of LGBTQ students at Harding, known as "HU Queer Press", produced a Zine called State of the Gay whose website was blocked by the university.
+In 2011 a group of LGBTQ students at Harding, known as "HU Queer Press", produced a zine called State of the Gay whose website was blocked by the university.
 A statement from university officials at the time said that "university administrators felt that having this website available on campus goes against [our] mission and policies".
 President David Burks called the publication "offensive and degrading".
-As a result of this decision by the administration, the controversy received attention from national newspapers like The New York Times, The New Yorker, and online platforms like Jezebel and The Huffington Post.
+As a result of this decision by the administration, the controversy received attention from national media such as The New York Times, The New Yorker, and The Huffington Post, and online platforms like Jezebel.

 In 2018, HU Queer Press 2.0 was launched, with members producing a zine titled Hear Queer Voices aiming to "foster a relationship between Harding University and the queer community".
 In April 2022, HU Queer Press 3.0 was announced, with members releasing a zine titled Look Around, requesting "that Harding University fully acknowledge, affirm, and protect its LGBT students".